-By the 11th century, Volubilis had been abandoned by civilisation after the seat of power was relocated to Fes.
+By the 11th century, Volubilis had been abandoned by civilization after the seat of power was relocated to Fes.
 Much of the local population was transferred to the new town of Moulay Idriss Zerhoun, about 5 km (3.1 mi) from Volubilis and where we will visit after this.

-The main street starts at the top of the hill, and also has a drain system.
+The main street starts at the top of the hill and also has a drain system.